LGN520/farreach-public/docs/bottleneck-find-process-220618.md

 						* NOTE: w/o write stall/slowdown
 					+ 20th of server 16 + client 1024 w/ 100M queries (restart and reset with empty) w/ 13th w/ 16MB memtable w/ 64 flushnum + 128 maxnum: 1.57 MOPS
 						* w/ limited write slowdown
++ Fix performance degradation issue due to OS flush
+	* Monitor IO by rocksdb::IOStat, iotop, and iostat
+	* Configure system dirty options -> FAIL
+		+ sysctl -w vm.dirty_background_ratio=50
+		+ sysctl -w vm.dirty_ratio=80
+		+ sysctl -w vm.dirty_writeback_centisecs=500
+		+ sysctl -w vm.dirty_expire_centisecs=18000
+		+ NOTE: linux is still flushing OS cache into disk
+		+ GUESS: rocksdb may use sync to flush WAL into disk automatically? -> NO
+	* Enable kernel sync debugging -> FAIL
+		+ `sudo -i`
+			* `echo 1 > /sys/kernel/debug/tracing/events/ext4/ext4_sync_file_enter/enable`
+		+ `sudo cat /sys/kernel/debug/tracing/trace`
+			* No one invokes sync() during transaction phase, but kernel does write data into disk even if we set a large dirty ratio and dirty expire time -> write slowdown/stall
+		+ NOTE: rocksdb does not use sync to flush WAL into disk
+		+ GUESS: linux write data into disk due to closing some WAL logs?
+	* Tune wal_bytes_per_sync to avoid linux flushing too much data once a time -> seems to WORK
+		+ Force to flush WAL in prior to avoid disk latency spike
+		+ Alleviate write slowdown but cannot achieve absolutely stable throughput
++ Issue under 2048 client threads
+	* Client-side segmentation fault, and client socket cannot receive response from switch/server yet tcpdump can see
+		* Reason 1: we create client udp socket in each thread, which may allocate the same port to different udp client threads especially under large # of client threads -> FAIL
+			* Solution: create the client-side udp sockets in main thread
+		* Reason 2: we assign 8MB receive buffer for each udp socket; under 2048 client threads, it costs 16GB kernel memory which may exceed kernel limitation and hence incur segmentation fault or misbehavior
+	* NOTE: client thread from 1024 to 2048 in one physical machine does not make any sense
 * Final conclusion
 	- Disk overhead
 		+ Implementation issue of GET seq from rocksdb for each normal write, where block cache prefers skewed workload